the-hempcoin-foundation/SilentDragon/README.md

 ## thcd

-HempPay needs a Hush full node running.
+HempPay needs a THC full node running.
 If you already have a full node running, this wallet will connect to it.

 If you don't have one, HempPay will start its embedded komodod node.